 If you select a name that was your 2nd, 3rd, 4th, 5th (or yikes) 6th or lower choice, you are sacrificing something.
 Keep in mind that your name is the keystone of your startup.
 Don’t sacrifice the success of your business on a second-tier company name.

 Any company can choose a name that’s different.
 Your goal should be to select an uber-cool company name that stands head-and-shoulders above your competitors.

 Trap: Don’t Use Hyphens or Dashes in Your Domain Name.

 Hyphens or dashes, as some people call them, should never be used in your brands domain name.
 To begin with, your hyphenated domain is telling perspective clients that you couldn’t obtain the non-hyphened domain name.
-And, domains that contain hyphens are, in general, cheaper than no-hyphen domains, therefore you’re telling clients you haven’t payed much for your domain; and what’s the unintentional message you’re sending there?
+And, domains that contain hyphens are, in general, cheaper than no-hyphen domains, therefore you’re telling clients you haven’t paid much for your domain; and what’s the unintentional message you’re sending there?

 Next, hyphens are incredibly difficult to communicate and you’re quite likely sending your clients to the wrong site, and hopefully it’s not your completion.

 Consider how your existing clients would tell their family or friends about where to find you online.
 Does the hyphen go between the first and second word, or between the second and third word, or perhaps between each word?
 Any way you look at it, hyphens add an exponential amount of confusion.

 Trap: Harmonize Your Company Name With Your Strategic Objectives.